 Eventually, you come to Bramwell Junction, and that’s when you have to make a possibly fateful decision: the rough road, or the rough-as-guts track?

 The decision point is the Brawmell Junction road house, where fuel, food and good advice is available.
-And the table tops are covered with photos of 4WDs that have chosen the rough as guts option of the Old Telegraph Track, usually abbreviated to the OTT.
+And the table-tops are covered with photos of 4WDs that have chosen the rough-as-guts option, the Old Telegraph Track, usually abbreviated to the OTT.
 The track, and some of the pictures, are not for the faint-hearted.

 From Bramwell, you can veer right and take the Bypass Road to Bamaga and the Tip.
 It’s very corrugated in places, which makes for slow going and a rough ride.Or you can head on to the bush track to the left of the road house and make for the OTT.

 You might manage the Bypass Road in a 2WD during the dry, but the OTT is 4WD only, and can’t be done during the wet season.
 There are challenging river and creek crossings, some deep sand, and as we discovered, even the approaches to the water crossings are hair-raising.
-Click on the audio player to hear how Phil and I went as we tried the so-called easy crossing at Palm Creek on the OTT.
+Listen to Phil and I at the so-called “easy” crossing at Palm Creek on the OTT.

 OK – we chickened out of the OTT at the first crossing – Palm Creek.
 The creek was dry but the approach to it was steep and rough.
 No way the ABC would let us take the 4WD through there.
 So we u-turned, went back to Bramwell Junction and headed north on the Bypass Road.
-It’s no picnic, but a gentle drive in the country compared to the OTT.
-The Track is a magnet for 4WD enthusiasts.
-If you want to have a crack at it do some research on the Web. http://www.fc4magazine.com/old-telegraph-track.html is a good start.
+And then we took the car ferry across the Jardine River – as you can hear in the audio.